cernoh/physics_alevel/Phase.md

 # Phase
-A measure of how far through the wave's cycle a given p
+A measure of how far through the wave's cycle a given point on the wave is.